When in Vegas don’t ignore these top 17 things to do on Fremont Street

 - Downtown Las Vegas Walking Tour – Night

-- Another tour that covers the history of Las Vegas, with a specific focus on the casinos that have come and gone, and other developments in the downtown area.
+- This is another tour that covers the history of Las Vegas with a specific focus on the casinos that have come and gone, and other developments in the downtown area.

 14. Pawn Stars Reality TV Show Tour Option

 One of the places that these tours are likely to take you to is the Pawn Stars actual store/filming location as well as a tour of some of the fully customized cars in the show.

 You can choose to take this tour with a meet and greet of some of the stars if you like as well!

 If you are a fan of the show and custom cars you have to book the Pawn Stars, Counts Customs, and Shelby American Tour.

 Check out this page for more details.